Definition of Snark

 “I shall be telling this with a sigh

 Two roads diverged in a wood, and I,

-The poet talks about the two roads; most people select one road while the other is less traveled.
+The poet talks about two roads, one of which most people choose, while the other is less traveled.
 The poet has chosen the less traveled one.
 Since he feels regret for his choice of path, he makes a snarky and sarcastic comment that it made a difference.

 A limitour, a ful solempne man,

 So muche of daliaunce and fair langage.

 For many a man so hard is of his herte.”

 Chaucer depicts the character Friar in a bitter speech, because the said character is a priest who accepts bribes from rich people.
 He does not take interest in his duties, and he spends money from confessions of sinners on women and merry-making.